Network security

 Key differences between VPN vs. RDP

 Both VPN and RDP provide remote access to shared network resources.
-But the two remote access methods are far from identical.
+However, the two remote access methods are far from identical.
 Understanding the key differences between RDP and VPN is of critical importance for security and practical reasons:

 Flexibility